2020 was meant to be the year of climate action. Instead, it crowned a wasted decade - KTVZ

 “The major impacts of climate change have been felt through drought, flooding, sea level rise, stronger tropical storms, hurricanes, typhoons and cyclones and also melting of the glaciers,” Petteri Taalas, secretary-general of the WMO, told CNN.

-In the first six months of this year, nearly 10 million people were forced from their homes by disasters that were either caused or worsened by climate change, according to the Internal Displacement Monitoring Centre in Geneva (IDMC).
+The Internal Displacement Monitoring Centre in Geneva (IDMC) said there had been nearly 10 million climate-related displacements in the first six months of the year as people were forced from their homes by disasters that were either caused or worsened by climate change.
 For some the move was temporary, but many are facing long-term displacement.

 India, Bangladesh and the Philippines were the three worst-impacted countries, totaling more than 6 million displacements between them.

-Note: Correction: This story incorrectly stated that 10 million people were displaced in the first six months of 2020 due to climate-related reasons.
-The 10 million figure refers to displacements during that period.
-It is possible that some people were displaced more than once.